 Our representative will call you within few minutes

 Who doesn’t want to have a happy and secure future?
-Our families tend to play a major role in that dream; their security, well-being, and future also become a part of that bigger picture.
-Though we try to plan out our future course of actions to the best of our abilities, life is still highly capable of surprising us over with its uncertainties.
+Our families tend to play a major role in that dream; their security, well-being and future also become a part of that bigger picture.
+Though we try to plan out our future course of actions to the best of our abilities, life still surprises us with its twists and turns.
 Therefore, accounting these uncertainties and setting up precautionary measures for personal and familial benefits is a good way to go about it.
 For instance, a great measure would be to avail of a term insurance plan to ensure security in case of any circumstance.

 One of the foremost term insurance plans is offered by Max Life Insurance Company Limited.
 Max Life Insurance Company ranks on the top and is highly preferred because of its excellent customer-oriented services.
 The policy offered is called the Max Life Premium Return Protection Plan.
 It is popular because it offers not just protective coverage, but also provides the benefit of the return of premium payment if the insurer outlives the specified time period.

-Let us assess the various key features, benefits, eligibility, exclusion, and documents required by Max Life Premium Return Protection Policy.
+Let us assess the various key features, benefits, eligibility, exclusion and documents required for Max Life Premium Return Protection Policy.

 Table of Contents

-In case of the unfortunate expiry of the insurer, his/her nominees or dependants would be provided with the death benefit.
-This benefit would be an amount equal to the Death Sum Assured, which is the higher of:
+In case of the unfortunate death of the insurer, his/her nominees or dependents would be provided with the death benefit.
+This benefit would be an amount equal to the Death Sum Assured, which is the highest of:

-The second benefit offered is for the insurer personally if he/she surpasses the maturity date of the plan.
-They would be paid with this benefit and it would be equal to Guaranteed Maturity Sum Assured.
+The second benefit offered is if the policyholder surpasses the maturity date of the plan.
+It would be equal to Guaranteed Maturity Sum Assured.

 Accident Death Benefits